 You might not like it if your teenager chooses blue hair or dresses in ripped clothing, but these are safe ways to experiment.
 For more information, read our article on shifting responsibility to your child

-Risk-taking is a fairly normal part of adolescence, and most teenagers won’t take it to the extreme.
+Thrill-seeking is a fairly normal part of adolescence, and most teenagers won’t take it to the extreme.

 If your child occasionally stays out past curfew, you might not worry too much.
 But if he regularly does things with dangerous consequences – like using drugs, getting into fights, drinking or breaking the law – consider seeking help and support.

-More information about teenage risk-taking
+More information about teenage risky behaviour

-Video teenagers talk about risky behaviour
+Video Teenagers talk about risky behaviour